UTDallasEPICS/Center-for-Children-and-Families-Attendance-Tracker/README.md

 Local: http://localhost:3005/
 ```

----

-## 4. Access the Application

-Open the printed localhost URL in your browser.

-To expose the dev server on your network:
+To expose development server to network for viewing on other devices

 ```bash
 npm run dev -- --host